Diocese of Fargo: 1970 to present

-After Dworschak retired in 1970, Pope Paul VI appointed Reverend Justin Driscoll, president of Loras College in Dubuque, Iowa, as the next bishop of Fargo.
+After Dworschak retired in 1970, Pope Paul VI appointed Justin Driscoll, president of Loras College in Dubuque, Iowa, as the next bishop of Fargo.
 Driscoll died in 1984.

-To replace Driscoll, Pope John Paul II named Auxiliary Bishop James Sullivan of the Diocese of Lansing as bishop of Fargo.
+To replace Driscoll, Pope John Paul II named Auxiliary Bishop James Sullivan of the Diocese of Lansing.
 During his tenure, Sullivan established the Fargo Catholic Schools Network and the Opening Doors, Opening Hearts evangelization program.
 He improved the financial condition of the diocese and funded the Priest Pension Plan through the Shepherd's Care Campaign.
-In 2001, John Paul II named Monsignor Samuel J. Aquila of Denver as coadjutor bishop of the diocese to assist Sullivan.
-When Sullivan resigned in 2002, Aquila automatically succeeded him as bishop of Fargo.
+In 2001, John Paul II named Samuel J. Aquila of Denver as coadjutor bishop of the diocese to assist Sullivan.
+When Sullivan resigned in 2002, Aquila succeeded him.

 After Aquila was named archbishop of the Archdiocese of Denver in 2012, Pope Francis in 2013 named Monsignor John Folda of the Diocese of Lincoln to succeed him in Fargo.
 Folda, as of 2023, is the current bishop of Fargo.